eecs280staff/tutorials/docs/setup_wsl.md

 <img src="images/wsl010.png" width="240px" />

 Check if WSL was already installed.
-If you see the WSL help text, you don't have WSL installed.
+If you see this, WSL is already installed.
 ```console
 C:\WINDOWS\system32> wsl -l -v
   NAME      STATE       VERSION